jhoerr/cloudmesh-manual/docs/_sources/accounts/google.rst.txt

    Authentication success

-.. todo:: Google: This documentation is a bit unstructured and repetitive.
-Yet errors
-          such as refernces to Authentication.py are conducted which does not exist.
+.. todo:: Google account.
+This documentation is a bit unstructured and repetitive.
+Yet errors such as refernces to Authentication.py are conducted which does not exist.

 If the authentication flow is completed then the Authentication.py will